MicrosoftDocs/azure-docs/markdown templates/markdown-template-for-support-articles-troubleshoot.md

 * *Password validation failed.*
 * *Failed to authorize access to the specified subscription.*

-*These errors occur because you cannot access the data source.*
+*These errors occur because you don't have permission to access the data source.*

 *If it is an article on the billing topic, include the following note (the note below is slightly different from the one at the bottom of this article):*